tomsWebConsulting/twcsl/v7.1/Bookmarklet/Page/Store/Store Page Products Panel Selected Categories Paste/README.md

 You must be careful using this effect as while it is not destructive it can make massive additions of categories to your products.

-This effect does not work on products without images.
+This effect does not work on products without Featured Images you set.

 ## What is a bookmarklet?